Pledging Racial Equity

 Among her initiatives:

-- Recognizing that children of color are more than ten times as likely as white children to visit emergency rooms for asthma-related complications, Cara spent more than a year working with the city and St. Louis County to reinstate an air quality monitoring program.
+- Recognizing that children of color are more than 10 times as likely as white children to visit emergency rooms for asthma-related complications, Cara spent more than a year working with the city and St. Louis County to reinstate an air quality monitoring program.
 For the first time in more than a decade, in 2019 air quality specialists were hired to resume monitoring and tracking the dangerous pollutants that can severely harm the lungs of children and adults as well.

-- Cara passed what is arguably the toughest municipal legislation in the nation regulating the payday lending industry, which preys on poor people and people of color with exorbitant interest rates.
+- Cara sponsored and passed what is arguably the toughest municipal legislation in the nation regulating the payday lending industry, which preys on poor people and people of color with exorbitant interest rates.
 She passed the bill not only through the Board of Aldermen but also through a public vote to levy fees on the industry to regulate it.
 Cara made clear in the campaign that state lawmakers’ refusal to regulate payday lending as most other states do necessitates that the city does it.
-Subsequently, she assisted an alderman in Springfield, Missouri, to replicate the regulations there.
+Subsequently, she assisted an alderman in Springfield, Missouri, to replicate St. Louis’s regulations there.

 Cara knows it is past time to put racial inequity front and center as a key priority for the city government.
 But it is not too late.
 The reports and studies are done.
 The issues are clear.
 Now is the time to start implementing solutions.

 Change within government isn’t easy.
 But Cara has never been one to take the easy route.
 She has a proven track record of getting things done and is committed to making a meaningful and measurable change with regard to racial equity, so our city – and all of us who live here — can prosper, together.